deepakganesh78/excelAnalyser/replit.md

 ## Overview

-This is a Streamlit-based web application that provides automated data analysis and KPI generation for Excel files.
-The application allows users to upload Excel files and receive comprehensive insights including statistical analysis, data quality metrics, and business KPI recommendations.
-Built with Python, it leverages data science libraries like pandas, numpy, scipy, and plotly for robust data processing and visualization.
+This is a production-ready Streamlit-based web application that provides automated data analysis and KPI generation for Excel files.
+Users can upload Excel files and receive comprehensive insights including statistical analysis, data quality metrics, and focused business KPI recommendations.
+The application filters out invalid metrics (NaN/infinite values) and prioritizes critical KPIs for better user experience.
+Built with Python, it leverages data science libraries like pandas, numpy, scipy, and plotly for robust data processing and interactive visualization.

 ## System Architecture